Blaqadonis/human_action_recognition_app/README.md

-This is my MLOPs Zoomcamp 2023 cohort's course project.
+This is my 2023 MLOPs Zoomcamp course project.

 ## Understanding the service: